dailystory/docs/articles/changelog/2020/august.md

 * Check if dsid is null or empty before attempting to index
 * Refactor contact search to eliminate unncessary database calls
 * Add support for WhenRemovedFromSegment trigger
+* Bug: Activity won't save/post to a contact record

 ## August 25, 2020
 * add support for import/export segments